derfabsSL/Splinterbuyer/README.md

-# Splinterbuyer
-Splinterbuyer - Splinterlands Autobid Market Bot
+# Splinterbuyer - Splinterlands Autobid Market Bot

 A market bot written in Python that listens to HIVE blockchain transactions to automatically buy underpriced cards as soon as they get listed.

 ## How it works